About This Chapter

 - Describe URLs, IP addresses, ISPs and other aspects of the Internet

 - Explain privacy, protection and essentials of Internet security

 - Share details about etiquette and responsibility in social media

 The flexibility of this chapter enables you to study Internet infrastructure and communication concepts whenever and wherever your schedule permits.
 All lessons are available 24/7 and are accessible via any computer or mobile device with an Internet connection.
 Review the lessons that can help you fully understand this subject area.
-When ready, test your knowledge by taking mini quizzes and a chapter exam.
+When you're ready, test your knowledge by taking mini quizzes and a chapter exam.